puppetlabs/puppetserver/documentation/puppet-api/v3/task_detail.markdown

 ### Authorization

-Unlike other Puppet master service-based API endpoints, the tasks API is provided exclusively by Puppet Server.
-All requests made to the tasks API are authorized using the Trapperkeeper-based [`auth.conf`][] feature introduced in Puppet Server 2.2.0, and ignores the older Ruby-based authorization process and configuration.
-The value of the `use-legacy-auth-conf` setting in the `jruby-puppet` configuration section of [`puppetserver.conf`][] is ignored for requests to the tasks API, because the Ruby-based authorization process is not equipped to authorize these requests.
+All requests made to the environment classes API are authorized using the Trapperkeeper-based [`auth.conf`][].

 For more information about the Puppet Server authorization process and configuration settings, see the [`auth.conf` documentation][`auth.conf`].